donhenton/angular4-restaurant/README.md

 * when running ng build --prod, the html components cannot have access to private variables, so if a inline html template talks to a private variable, you will need to make it non private for working with Angular4: https://github.com/angular/angular-cli/issues/5621
+* also inline calls in html must match signatures of your functions, so no function(x) and calling as function()